-The above studies focus on identifying the local effects in the proximity of new roads.
-Two recent contributions that estimate the general equilibrium consequences of the national transport infrastructure in India and China are Donaldson (forthcoming) and Roberts et al. (2012).
+ture, and in particular the contributions on India and China cited above, focus on identifying the local effects in the proximity of new roads.
+Two exceptions that estimate the general equilibrium consequences of the national transport infrastructure in India and China are Donaldson (forthcoming) and Roberts et al. (2012).
 Donaldson (forthcoming) estimates the effect of railways in colonial India and finds that historical income levels of Indian districts had increased by 16 percent when they were connected to the railway network.
 He also shows that there is a sufficient statistic for the general equilibrium effect of transport infrastructure on income, which explains most of the variation due to transport infrastructure.
 Roberts et al. (2012) use a structural new economic geography model to measure the aggregate effect of the expansion of the NEN in China and find that aggregate income was 6 percent higher in 2007 due to the NEN.
-My analysis differs from the above studies by estimating the aggregate effect of transport infrastructure through market access, as was proposed by Donaldson and Hornbeck (2013), and using this estimate to predict income under various counterfactual infrastructures.
-To identify exogenous variation in market access, I apply the identification strategy proposed by Chandra and Thompson (2000) and Michaels (2008).
+My analysis differs from the above studies by estimating the aggregate effect of transport infrastructure through market access, as was proposed by Donaldson and Hornbeck (2013), and using this estimate to predict income under various counterfactual transport networks.
+10 To identify exogenous variation in market access, I apply the abovementioned identification strategy proposed by Chandra and Thompson (2000) and Michaels (2008) to the Indian economy.

-The market access approach used in this paper is closely related to models in the new economic geography literature.
-Several authors have analyzed the role of market access, market size, and market potential, which can be affected by transport costs (Puga, 2002; Redding and Venables, 2004; Hanson, 2005; Redding and Sturm, 2007; Head and Mayer, 2011, 2013).
+The market access approach used in this paper is closely related to models in the new economic geography literature (see Fujita et al., 1999).
+Several authors analyze the role of market access (or market potential), which can be affected by transport costs (Puga, 2002; Redding and Venables, 2004; Hanson, 2005; Redding and Sturm, 2008; Head and Mayer, 2011, 2013).
 They find that market access is associated with trade, income, and population within and between countries.
-This paper also relates more broadly to a large literature on trade, in particular on the gravity structure (Anderson and van Wincoop, 2003; Allen and Arkolakis, 2013, Atkin and Donaldson, 2013; Coşar and Fajgelbaum, 2013; Redding, 2012), and on spatial development (Desmet and Rossi-Hansberg, forthcoming).
-A contribution of this paper is that the digital transport network can model explicitly how trade costs and thus proximity change due to transport infrastructure and how this affects the spatial distribution of economic activity.
+This paper also relates more broadly to a large literature on trade, in particular on the gravity structure (Allen and Arkolakis (forthcoming); Anderson and van Wincoop, 2003; Atkin and Donaldson, 2013; Coşar and Fajgelbaum, 2013; Redding, 2012).
+Head and Mayer (2011) point out that the gravity structure and market access can be derived from various trade models with different market structures and sources of gains from trade.
+The geographically explicit digital transport network that is used here can model explicitly how trade costs and thus proximity change due to transport infrastructure.
+Thus, changes in transport costs generate variation in market access which allows to study the relationship between income and market access over time.
+While these models are static, Desmet and Rossi-Hansberg (2014) propose a model of spatial development based on technology spillovers where growth depends on the density of economic activity.